universezy/Anton_Team_Management_System/README.md

 ### **memberList**

 ***Here you can scan your team members with their details and modify them.
-Also you can add a new member or remove a old member.***
+Also you can add a new member or remove an old member.***

 ![](https://github.com/13608089849/Anton_Team_Management_System/blob/master/image/memberList.png)

 ### **editTeam**

-***This is the most important interface for commander to edit a team with detailed information, and then members should be scheduled by it.***
+***This is the most important interface for commander to edit a team with detailed information, and then members should be scheduled by according to it.***
 ![](https://github.com/13608089849/Anton_Team_Management_System/blob/master/image/editTeam.png)

 ### **checkList**

-***Commader can check every schedule tables here, even upload your screenshoot after defrating huge turtle.***
+***Commader can check every schedule tables here, even upload your screenshoot after defeating huge turtle.***

 ![](https://github.com/13608089849/Anton_Team_Management_System/blob/master/image/checkList.png)